isomerpages/mas-moneysense/_having-children/Planning Your Finances When Having and Raising Children.md

 <h4>Plan and Prioritise</h4>
 <hr>
 <p>Review your financial situation and financial plans.
 Draw up a fresh budget
-for the household to prioritise your spending, so as to accommodate new expenses for your baby — doctor's visits for mummy and baby, baby's daily necessities, and perhaps even fun activities for your little one, etc.
-Revise your financial plan to cater for your child's longer term needs, such as tertiary education.</p>
+for the household to prioritise your spending so as to accommodate new expenses for your baby — doctor's visits for mummy and baby, baby's daily necessities and perhaps even fun activities for your little one, etc. Revise your financial plan to cater for your child's longer term needs such as tertiary education.</p>
-<h4>Do your research</h4>
+<h4>Do Your Research</h4>
 <hr>
-<p>Talk to professionals, your friends, and family members to have an idea
+<p>Talk to professionals, your friends and family members to have an idea
 of what it would cost to pay for your child's needs.
-Don't let the information alarm you, but see it as a way to help you prepare for what's to come.</p>
+Don't let the information alarm you but see it as a way to help you prepare for what's to come.</p>
 <p>You should also read up the&nbsp;<a href="https://www.moh.gov.sg/cost-financing/healthcare-schemes-subsidies/marriage-and-parenthood-schemes" rel="noopener noreferrer nofollow" target="_blank">various government help schemes</a>&nbsp;available,
-including the Enhanced Baby Bonus, Enhanced MediSave Grant for Newborns, and subsidies for centre-based infant and child care.</p>
+including the Enhanced Baby Bonus, Enhanced MediSave Grant for Newborns and subsidies for centre-based infant and child care.</p>
 <p>If need be, you can also use your MediSave to pay for:</p>
 <ul data-tight="true" class="tight">